punchagency/proof-concierge-backend/SYSTEM_OVERVIEW.md

 - **DTOs**: Define data transfer objects for request validation
 - **Entities**: Represent database models

 The system uses PostgreSQL for data persistence, with Prisma as the ORM.
 For real-time communication, it employs Socket.IO through NestJS's WebSocketGateway.
-Video call functionality is integrated with Daily.co, and Firebase is used for push notifications.
+Video call functionality is integrated with VideoSDK, and Firebase is used for push notifications.

 ## Core Components